All eyes on Thuringia - even the left is now calling for the election of the CDU

 AfD survey high shows in Sonneberg

 The nationwide AfD trend could also be reflected in the election result of the AfD candidate in the Thuringian district of Sonneberg.
-The party’s polls have been rising for weeks.
+For weeks the poll results of the party rise.
 Most recently, their approval ratings rose to 19 percent in a survey.
 This makes it the second strongest force in the surveys after the CDU.
-After the CDU district administration candidate in Sonneberg had already described to the media that the district administration election campaign was mainly about federal issues – such as the heating law planned by the traffic light coalition – a political scientist has now confirmed this possible connection.
+After the CDU district administrator candidate in Sonneberg had already described to the media that the district administrator election campaign was mainly about federal issues – such as the Heating law planned by the traffic light coalition – circled, a political scientist now also confirms this possible connection.

 “There is a sounding board for a certain dissatisfaction with federal politics,” said Andre Brodocz, political scientist at the University of Erfurt daily mirror.
 The current strengthening of the AfD in Germany can be seen in Sonneberg on a small scale.
 In addition, the low turnout in the district election in Sonneberg is a sign of disenchantment with politics, from which the AfD can benefit.
 “The AfD is good at mobilizing.
 In elections with low turnout, this can be of great importance,” says Brodocz. (kasa)